Gldywn/hardened-https-agent/README.md

 ### `HardenedHttpsAgent` & `HardenedHttpsValidationKit` Options

 The options below are used to configure the security policies of the `HardenedHttpsAgent`.
-When using the `HardenedHttpsValidationKit`, only a subset of these options are available (`ctPolicy`, `ocspPolicy`, `crlSetPolicy`, and `enableLogging`).
+When using the `HardenedHttpsValidationKit`, only a subset of these options are available (`ctPolicy`, `ocspPolicy`, `crlSetPolicy`, and `loggerOptions`).

 | **Property**        | **Type**                                      | **Required / Variants**                                                                                                                                                                | **Helper(s)**                                          |
 | ------------------- | --------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------ |